kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-a-server.md

 ### 5. Change Admin's password

 Every JATOS installation comes with an Admin user that has the default password 'admin'.
-You must change it before the server goes live.
+It is highly recommended to change it before the server goes live.
 This can be done in JATOS' GUI:

 1. Start JATOS and in a browser go to JATOS login page `http://my-jatos-domain/jatos`
 1. Login as 'admin' with password 'admin'
-1. Click on 'Admin (admin) in top-right header
+1. Click on 'Admin (admin)' in top-right header
 1. Click 'Change Password'